 - Strengthening your IT security

-Depending on your business model, you may be able to identify other areas that are candidates for upgrading.
+Depending on your business model, you may identify other areas to upgrade.

-Consider whether you could improve your efficiency by:
+Consider whether you could improve your efficiency by implementing the following changes:

 - Outsourcing routine or specialized tasks that are peripheral to your company’s core skill set